A Survey of Attacks on Ethereum Smart Contracts

 - if at least one element of the chain is a

-are similar), then the exception is propagated along the chain, reverting all the side effects in the called contracts, until it reaches acall
+call(the casesdelegatecallandsendare similar), then the exception is propagated along the chain, reverting all the side effects in the called contracts, until it reaches acall.
+From that point the execution is resumed, with thecallreturning false10.
+Further, all the gas allocated by the call iscall.

 - Gasless send.
 When using the function